topherbc/src-vinyl-tracker/README.md

 **Important Note**: If you enable the config file storage option, make sure to keep this repository private to protect your API credentials.

+## GitHub Authentication

+For a seamless cross-device experience, you can log in with your GitHub account:

+1. Click the "Login with GitHub" button in the header
+2. Authorize the application to access your GitHub account
+3. Your play history and settings will be securely stored in a private GitHub Gist
+4. Data will automatically sync between devices when you're logged in

+**Note**: To enable GitHub authentication, you need to create a GitHub OAuth application and add your client ID to the auth.js file.

 ## GitHub Pages Deployment

 To deploy this application to GitHub Pages: